rehan-tech18/Amazon-prime-EDA/README.md

 # Amazon-prime-EDA
-this is an EDA project of Amazon Prime Movies and TV shows Data.
+This is a EDA project of Amazon Prime Movies and TV shows Data.